-The National Student Loan Data System (NSLDS) provides a summary of all of your federal student loans.
-To retrieve your federal loan information, visit the NSLDS website.
-You will need your 4-digit federal Personal Identification Number (PIN) to retrieve the data.
-This is the same PIN that you used to sign your FAFSA.
-NSLDS only lists your federal loans, so remember to include in your loan indebtedness amounts any private loans you may have taken out while in school.
+The National Student Loan Data System (NSLDS) provides a summary of all of your federal student loans and your Pell Grant LEU.
+To retrieve your information, visit the NSLDS website; you will need your FSA ID to retrieve the data.
+This is the same FSA ID that you for your FAFSA.
+NSLDS does not list any private loans you may have borrowed, so remember to include in your total loan indebtedness any private loan amounts you took out.

 Repayment of your federal student loan begins six months after you graduate, withdraw, or enroll less than half-time (6 credits).
 This six months is called your "grace period."
-Your grace period is a time to be proactive in obtaining employment (to repay your loans), selecting a repayment plan, and preparing to add your loan payments to your budget.
-Using your grace period effectively can help you being repayment with a strong foundation for successful debt management.
+Your grace period is a time to be proactive in finding employment (to repay your loans), selecting a repayment plan, and adding your loan payments to your budget.
+Using your grace period effectively helps you begin repayment with a strong foundation for successful debt management.

-The U.S. Department of Education (your lender) will assign your loan to a servicer.
+The U.S. Department of Education (your lender) assigns your loan to a federal loan servicer.
 Your loan servicer handles the billing and other aspects of your federal student loan.
 Your loan servicer will contact you before you enter repayment on your student loan.
 Visit the National Student Loan Data Services (nslds.ed.gov) to see who your servicer is on your federal student loan.
-You will need your federal PIN (what you used to sign your FAFSA) to access NSLDS.
+You will need your FSA ID to access NSLDS.
 Click here for a list of federal loan servicers.

 During repayment, you'll make minimum monthly payments of $50 to your lender; payments may increase depending on the total amount you have borrowed.
-A Loan Repayment Calculator can help you determine how much interest you will pay and what your monthly payments will be based on the amount that you borrowed.
+A Loan Repayment Calculator can help you determine how much interest you will pay.
+Your monthly payments will be based on the total amount that you borrowed.

 At times, personal situations may make it difficult for students to repay their student loan.
 In such cases, you may want to consider loan consolidation to combine or possibly reduce your monthly loan payments.
 Or you may be eligible to postpone repayment for a specific period of time.
 To inquire about postponing repayment options, contact your loan servicer regarding eligibility and required forms.
 You may find your loan servicer on the National Student Loan Data System (NSLDS).